 Other factors that increase your risk for FI include:

 Proper bowel control relies on a complex system of nerves and muscles.
 A careful intake of your health history is reviewed.
-Your FI provider will review your prior child delivery experience if you are a female.
+Your FI physician will review your prior child delivery experience if you are a female.

-The provider will examine your anal area and perform a rectal exam to assess tone.
+Your physician will examine your anal area and perform a rectal exam to assess tone.
 Often further testing is not necessary prior to treatment but patients should be up to date on their colonoscopy.